Tom Holland coyly teases a potential Euphoria cameo

 Or, and this is a big "or," are we going to see Tom Holland show up in the Euphoria season 2 finale?
 While all eyes are truly fixed on Fezco's house, as we hope he survives the likely raid on his drug business and makes it to Lexi's play, it would be amazing if Tom Holland shows up out of the blue.
 A much more welcome cameo than that time Ed Sheeran showed up in Game of Thrones.

 So, do you have any ideas for where Tom Holland would fit into Euphoria?
-Would be make a good fit for the third Jacobs sibling?
+Would he make a good fit for the third Jacobs sibling?
 Let us know in the comments below.

 Euphoria season 2 episode 8 arrives this Sunday night on HBO Max, which starts at $9.99 per month for its ad-supported tier.